-- Increasingly frequent and possibly intense episodes of heat stress in the vulnerable population & small livestock because of high temperature and increasing humidity through September. - Cooling need rising earlier and faster than in most other years, peaking in August and September.
+- Frequent, very likely intense (and persistent) episodes of heat stress in the vulnerable population & small livestock because of high temperature and increasing humidity through September. - Cooling need rising faster than in most other years, peaking in August and September.

-How many heatwave days to expect for April to June 2024 (i.e., the peak heat season in Belize)?
+How many heatwave days to expect for June to August 2024?